zoep/EmbeddedRocq/README.md

 ## Running the Experiments

-The Coq code is located in `tests.c`.
+The Coq code is located in `tests.v`.
 To compile it and link it with the necessary libraries, run:

 ```sh